SoftwareAG/c8y-docs/content/protocol-integration/sigfox-bundle/connectivity-sigfox.md

 ---

-Before you register a device, you need to configure Sigfox Cloud credentials in the **Connectivity** page in the Administration application.
+Before you register a device, you must configure Sigfox Cloud credentials in the **Connectivity** page in the Administration application.
 You must set up these Sigfox Cloud credentials in Sigfox.

-Before you create API access to {{< product-c8y-iot >}}, you need to have an "Associated user" which is added to the {{< product-c8y-iot >}} group in Sigfox Cloud and has the following profiles:
+Before you create API access to {{< product-c8y-iot >}}, you must have an "Associated user" which is added to the {{< product-c8y-iot >}} group in Sigfox Cloud and has the following profiles:

 - Customer [R]
 - Device Manager [W]